impraise/SUPR/README.md

 The main goal is to have a clear separation of concerns.
 There are clear boundaries between the project’s layers.
 Layers are isolated from each other which makes them easy to test and maintain.

-The project has 3 main layers: Presentation, Domain, and Data.
+The architecture has 3 main layers: Presentation, Domain, and Data.
 Each one of them has a clear responsibility and works separately from the others.

 <p align="center">
 <img src="https://github.com/impraise/SUPR/blob/master/assets/layers.png" width="60%" height="60%" alt="Flow of interaction and type of result from each layer"/>